-Bit/Field Name Туре Reset Description 3 STP2 R/W 0 UART Two Stop Bits Select If this bit is set to 1, two stop bits are transmitted at the end of a frame.
-The receive logic does not check for two stop bits being received.
-2 EPS R/W 0 UART Even Parity Select If this bit is set to 1, even parity generation and checking is performed during transmission and reception, which checks for an even number of 1s in data and parity bits.
+Bit/Field Name Туре Reset Description 2 EPS R/W 0 UART Even Parity Select If this bit is set to 1, even parity generation and checking is performed during transmission and reception, which checks for an even number of 1s in data and parity bits.
 When cleared to 0, then odd parity is performed, which checks for an odd number of 1s.
-This bit has no effect when parity is disabled by the PEN bit.
+This bit has no effect when parity is disabled by the \mathtt{PEN} bit.
 1 PEN R/W 0 UART Parity Enable If this bit is set to 1, parity checking and generation is enabled; otherwise, parity is disabled and no parity bit is added to the data frame.
-0 BRK R/W 0 UART Send Break If this bit is set to 1, a Low level is continually output on the UnTX output, after completing transmission of the current character.
+0 BRK R/W 0 UART Send Break If this bit is set to 1, a Low level is continually output on the ${\tt UnTX}$ output, after completing transmission of the current character.
 For the proper execution of the break command, the software must set this bit for at least two frames (character periods).
 For normal use, this bit must be cleared to 0.